ymoua27/ops-reading-note/ops-201/reading7.md

 **In what scenarios or environments can you use PowerShell?
 Name some major platforms where PowerShell is supported.**

-Powershell can be used by Systems Administrator, Systems Engineer, and Network Adminstrator.
+PowerShell can be used by Systems Administrator, Systems Engineer, and Network Administrator.
 Windows, Linux, and AWS are some platforms where PowerShell is supported.

 **List at least three reasons why learning PowerShell could be beneficial for your career and environment.**